agentzex/Python-Windows-utils/README.md

-# Some info gathering and post exploitation utils written in Python
+# Some machine info gathering and post exploitation utils written in Python
 Some of these functions requires to be run as admin\root

 *More to come soon :)